 2. Professional packing of specialty items—If you’re moving fairly simple items, paying for a professional packer may not seem worth the expense.
 But what about original paintings, a marble fountain, or fine china?
 These are items you certainly should not trust yourself to prepare for a relocation.
 Professional packers can properly wrap your valuables to keep them safe during the moving process.
 They can even customize crating for larger items.
 Don’t skimp on packing your valuable items or you’ll definitely pay for it later.

 3.Moving bulky items—If you think moving bulky items yourself will save you money on your next move, think again.
 Professional movers are significantly less likely to damage your walls, flooring, or furniture in the process of moving large items, and in the rare event that they do impair anything, the movers are financially responsible.
 Unless you plan to repair wall, floor, and other damages, hiring professionals to properly handle your bulky items is the way to go.

-Bonus: Disconnecting appliances—This is something a good moving company won’t do for you, because it makes them reliable if anything goes long after the move.
+Bonus: Disconnecting appliances—This is something a good moving company won’t do for you, because it falls outside of insurance coverage.
 As a result, many people disconnect washers and dryers themselves.
 Not the best idea.
 Even if you know what you're doing, you’re responsible if the house floods days after you've moved out.
-Call up a serviceman to disconnect your appliances so that, in the event of any error, the responsibility lies with someone else.
+For this reason, we recommend you contact a serviceman to disconnect your appliances.
 While this minor cost may not seem worth it when you’re planning your move, it could save you thousands of dollars and prevent one giant headache.